ubc-library/open-collections-discovery-ui/README.md

 # UBC Library Open Collections - Discovery UI Component

 This project is a fork of the discovery layer from UBC Library's Open Collections project.
 The search results and discovery component has been extracted for use in other projects.
-Templates have been modified to depend on vanilla bootstrap classes rather than UBC-CLF styles.
+Functionality is equivalent to the Open Collections [search results](https://open.library.ubc.ca/search?q=fruit&circle=n) page, but templates have been modified to depend on vanilla bootstrap classes rather than UBC-CLF styles, and some data has been shimmed to allow it to function with the OC [public API](https://open.library.ubc.ca/research) as the sole data source.

 ## Usage